← Back to projects

 A denylist as a human override

-The ML model was a weak link: fraudsters adapt to evade detection.
+The machine learning model was a weak link: fraudsters adapt to evade detection.
 I added a local, tenant-level denylist: when an investigator (or an automation rule) added a number to it, that signal instantly jumped to the highest risk score.
 Fast, human-overrideable, immediately effective: a safety valve the model itself couldn't provide.

 Every decision feeds the model